Studio Misr: World War II

 During World War II, many poor-quality but commercially successful films were created by people wanting to earn profit, and the studio was affected by this type of competition.

 In 1946, Studio Misr made three films - including Black Market (1946) - out of a total of 52 Egyptian films.

 Nationalization

 In 1960, the studio was nationalised by the government of Gamal Abdel Nasser.

-Post-Privatization
+21st century

 In the year 2000 when they were offered for privatization, cinema assets (studios and a number of theaters) were managed by the Holding Company for Tourism and Cinema under the Ministry of Public Business Sector (cited in the Cultural and Cinematic Asset Management Company website).
 At the end of the privatization lease in 2020, the cinema assets, including Studio Misr, were transferred to the Holding Company for Investment in Cultural and Cinematic Fields under the Ministry of Culture, established by a Cabinet decision in 2016.